Calliope (Qld)

 The latest Census data sees Calliope placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Calliope's population was found to be predominantly culturally homogeneous, with 90.8% of its residents being citizens, 91.4% born in Australia, and 97.1% speaking English only at home.
-Christianity was the dominant religion in Calliope, accounting for 46.4% of the population, compared to 47.5% across the rest of Queensland.
-The top three ancestry groups in Calliope were Australian (35.7%), English (29.7%), and Scottish (7.8%).
+Calliope's population was found to be predominantly culturally homogeneous, with 90.8% of residents being citizens, 91.4% born in Australia, and 97.1% speaking English only at home as of the latest data.
+Christianity was identified as the primary religion in Calliope, comprising 46.4% of its population, compared to 52.2% across the rest of Queensland.
+In terms of ancestry, Australians were the largest group in Calliope, making up 35.7% of the population, significantly higher than the regional average of 26.5%.

 Frequently Asked Questions - Diversity